nagyesta/lowkey-vault/lowkey-vault-testcontainers/README.md

 # Lowkey Vault - Testcontainers

-This is the root of the Java Testcontainers library.
+This is the root of the Java Testcontainers support library.
 Visit the [Readme](../README.md) in the repo root for more information about the project in general.

 ## Usage

 ### Dependency

-The Testcontainers specific dependencies can be found below.
-The following examples assume that [Azure Key Vault Key client](https://docs.microsoft.com/en-us/azure/key-vault/keys/quick-create-java) and [Azure Key Vault Secret client](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-java), are already on your classpath.
+The [Testcontainers](https://testcontainers.org/) specific dependencies can be found below.
+The following examples assume that
+[Azure Key Vault Key client](https://docs.microsoft.com/en-us/azure/key-vault/keys/quick-create-java) and [Azure Key Vault Secret client](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-java), are already on your classpath.